clarevoyance/clarevoyance.github.io/index.md

 # Clarence Lam

 ## My Story
 Back in 2014, I saw the need to pivot my career upon learning about Generative Adversarial Networks.
 This took me on a wild journey as I transited first by working in the areas of search engine optimization, and eventually landed a role as a technical editor for a Polish IT startup.
 These two roles allowed me to build my understanding in the software development lifecycle, agile methodologies, as well as digital marketing.

 I eventually transited into the role of a digital consultant in 2018 where my projects were focused on the development of digital transformation programs.
+Some of these digital transformation programs eventually evolved from data collection and measurement programs into analytic processes where I first started applying classical machine learning techniques with low-code solutions.
+These were applications in market research for customer segmentation as well as churn prediction from web analytics behavior.

 I am currently a Masters candidate at the Georgia Institute of Technology and will begin my new role as an artificial intelligence engineer at the end of 2021.